• Skip to primary navigation

 Charter Schools vs Public Schools: Performance, Pros & Cons

 You may have heard some discouraging opinions about charter schools, but are they true?
-Parents are still sending their kids to charter schools and public schools are not bad either.
+Parents are still sending their kids to charter schools, and public schools are not bad either.

-This implies that really, parents are increasingly sending their kids to charter schools.
+This implies that parents are increasingly sending their kids to charter schools.
 But does this also mean that traditional public schools are experiencing a decline in their enrollment?
 Definitely not.

 Here we go!